KensoDev/terraform-example-with-modules/README.md

 # terraform-example-with-modules

-Example of how to use terraform modules using the two-ties example from terraform repository
+This is an example of dividing terraform definitions into modules.
+Basically taking the `two-tier` example from the terraform repository and modulirizing it.